 - Don’t forget about natural light.
 Your room may be brightly lit by natural light during the day, and you may underestimate the amount of ambient lighting you require at night as a result.

 - Add even more flexibility to your room’s lighting design using dimmers, especially for ambient or general lighting.
-3-way bulbs are a good alternative if you don’t have the option of installing dimmable bulbs or dimmer switches.
+3-way bulbs and smart bulbs are a good alternative if you don’t have the option of installing dimmable bulbs or dimmer switches.

 - If you can, install each type of lighting on its own switch or circuit so you can control each layer individually.